sumit33k/lock_control_system/gesture_recognition/README.md

     python3 gesture_action.py

 # Got a question?
 If you have any questions that are bothering you please contact me on my email.
-Just do not ask me questions like where do I live, who do I work for etc. Also no questions like what does this line do.
-If you think a line is redundant or can be removed to make the program better then you can obviously ask me or make a pull request.